BLOG

 Here’s what I like about these tubs:

-I still need to build a little for the tubs so they’re easier to move (200 lbs. gets a bit heavy!)
+I still need to build a little trailer or skids for the tubs so they’re easier to move (200 lbs. gets a bit heavy!)

 Leave a Reply